 On January 2020, a discretionary government assistance scheme called ElderFund will be implemented.
 ElderFund seeks to provide assistance to low income and severely disabled Singaporeans who are aged 30 and above.

 S$5.1 billion dollars will be set aside for this fund which will be administered by the Ministry of Health.
 The ElderFund will be used to fund premium subsidies and incentives for the CareShield Life scheme and to provide financial support for severely disabled persons with low Medisave balances and face financial difficulties to meet their long-term care needs.

 This fund will provide up to S$250/month in cash to them.
-This is in additional to government subsidies of up to 80% for long-term care services such as nursing homes and various government disability assistances.
+This is in addition to government subsidies of up to 80% for long-term care services such as nursing homes and various government disability assistance.

 ElderShield and CareShield Insurance fund